 Half a 400g/14oz (200g/7oz) Tin of Cherries or Cherry Pie Filling.
 Alternatively, use the equivalent weight of fresh, de-stoned cherries.

-For this recipe a 10 cup Bundt Pan is needed.
+This recipe uses a 10 cup Bundt Pan.
 I have used the Chiffon Bundt Pan available from Nordicware.

-To ensure successful release of the cake from the pan cake release is highly recommended.
-This is available as a spray, or a liquid that is brushed on with a soft pastry brush.
-I recommend Wilton.
+Most importantly, to ensure a successful release of the cake from the pan, cake release is highly recommended.
+Either available as a spray, or a liquid that is brushed on with a soft pastry brush.
+I recommend and always use Wilton

 - First of all add butter, sugar and salt to a large bowl.
 Whisk until the sugar is fully beaten into the butter.